webrecorder/pywb/docs/manual/cdxserver_api.rst

 ^^^^^^^^^^^^^^

-The cdx server supports an optional pagination api, but it is currently only available when using `ZipNum Compressed Index`_ instead of a plain text cdx files.
+The cdx server supports an optional pagination api, but it is currently only available when using :ref:`zipnum` instead of a plain text cdx files.
 (Additional pagination support may be added for CDXJ files as well).